-Contact the director of each individual ensemble for information on enrollment.
+Contact the director of each individual ensemble for enrollment info.

-Performing high energy, tightly knit traditional, neo-traditional, and highlife dance music from Ghana, CU’s Highlife Ensemble has audiences dancing in the aisles to its irresistible West African rhythms.
-The group includes thirty music and non-music majors from the Boulder campus.
-It is the first university ensemble in the US to perform highlife music.
+Performing high energy, tightly-knit traditional, neo-traditional and highlife dance music from Ghana, our West African Highlife Ensemble has audiences dancing in the aisles with its irresistible rhythms.
+We are the first university ensemble in the country to perform highlife music.

-The CU Japanese Ensemble is a class in the College of Music that is dedicated to hands-on learning of Japanese music and dance and is open to all CU students.
-The group learns a wide variety of music and dance from many regions of Japan.
-Japanese music is typically based on songs that reflect styles of Japanese poetry, sung in lines of five or seven syllables.
-Song lyrics evoke images of landscape, seasons, weather, animals and legendary figures of Japan, in order to illustrate Shinto religious ideals of harmony between the gods and human beings in nature, as well as Buddhist themes of the transient nature of existence in this world.
-Traditional instruments studied by the group include: shamisen (skin-covered, 3-string, plucked lute), shinobue (transverse bamboo folk flute), nokan (transverse bamboo flute from noh drama), taiko (double-headed, barrel-shaped, stick-struck drums of various sizes), kotsuzumi (shoulder-held, hourglass-shaped, pressure drum), and otsuzumi (hip-held, hourglass-shaped drum).
+Our Japanese Ensemble is dedicated to hands-on learning of music and dance from many regions of Japan.
+Japanese music is typically based on songs that reflect styles of Japanese poetry sung in lines of five or seven syllables.
+Song lyrics evoke images of landscape, seasons, weather, animals and legendary figures of Japan to illustrate Shinto religious ideals of harmony between the gods and human beings in nature—as well as Buddhist themes of the transient nature of existence in this world.
+Traditional instruments studied by the group include the shamisen (skin-covered, three-string, plucked lute), shinobue (transverse bamboo folk flute), nokan (transverse bamboo flute from noh drama), taiko (double-headed, barrel-shaped, stick-struck drums of various sizes), kotsuzumi (shoulder-held, hourglass-shaped, pressure drum) and otsuzumi (hip-held, hourglass-shaped drum).

 Gamelan is a term used to describe a type of music and dance that originates from the Indonesian islands of Java and Bali.
-On the island of Bali, gamelan is found in many different forms and is represented by several kinds of ensembles such as the one here at CU, Gamelan Genta Kencana (Holy Golden Sound).
+On the island of Bali, gamelan is found in many different forms and is represented by several kinds of ensembles such as the one at the College of Music: Gamelan Genta Kencana (Holy Golden Sound).
 This set of instruments is a type of gamelan angklung using a five-tone tuning system, originally from the northern area of Singaraja where it is still used today to accompany village religious festivals and ceremonies.
-Gamelan Genta Kencana, like all gamelan in Bali, is considered sacred, and was created especially for CU Boulder and purchased with funds from the Chancellor’s Office and The College of Music.
-The gamelan orchestra was consecrated in a special ceremony in The College of Music on April 19, 1998.
+Gamelan Genta Kencana, like all gamelan in Bali, is considered sacred and was created especially for CU Boulder and purchased with funds from the Chancellor’s Office and the College of Music.
+The gamelan orchestra was consecrated in a special ceremony at the College of Music on April 19, 1998.